 - Patients desiring more fullness

 - Volume loss or atrophy after weight loss

 - Injury or illness changing shape or size of breasts

 Evaluation for Breast Augmentation

-The first step is to schedule your consultation with Dr. Som.
+The first step is to schedule your consultation with Dr. Som Kohanzadeh—our board-certified plastic surgeon.
 During your initial visit, Dr. Som will thoroughly discuss your specific cosmetic goals for breast augmentation.
-Part of this discussion includes thorough evaluation the size and shape of your breasts, the quality of your skin, and the placement of your nipples and areolas to determine the best treatment plan for you.
-In some cases, breast augmentation may need to be combined with additional procedures such as a breast lift or mastopexy to improve your overall results.
+Part of this discussion includes thorough evaluation the size and shape of your breasts, the quality of your skin, and the position of your nipples and areolas to determine the best treatment plan for you.
+In some cases, breast augmentation may need to be combined with additional procedures such as a breast lift (mastopexy) to improve your overall results.
 Dr. Som will discuss the various options for augmentation including implant type, surgical approach, and size.
 Dr. Som will spend time discussing the procedure in detail including potential risks and complications, and create a personalized plan to best achieve your cosmetic goals.

 Selecting the Right Implant